 #2.
 Stop iPhone Downloading Old Emails to Inbox – create folders for old emails on mail server

-You can actually create new folders on your mail server, then move all read emails to the new folder and leave only those unread emails in the inbox folder.
+You can actually create new folders on your mail server, then move all old or read emails to the new folder and leave only those unread emails in the inbox folder.
 So when you set up the email account on iPhone, your iPhone download those unread new emails from your mail server to the mail inbox folder on iPhone.
 When the non-inbox folder and emails under it downloaded, you know you have read them, so you can simply ignore them on your iPhone.

 Also if like you can also mark all emails as read on a folder on iPhone.
 See the tips at the bottom page for the instructions.